23Divide/objective-c-conventions/README.md

 ## Naming of variables

- * Variables (including ivars) should use Camel Case.
+ * Variables (including ivars) should use camelCase
  * Prefix a variable with an underscore only if it's an ivar.
  * Only use alphanumeric characters.
  * No stupid abbreviations like "btn" for "button" or "scr" for "score".